-OUR PLAN FOR 2019/2020
+OUR PLAN FOR 2020/2021

-This Summary Service Plan marks a new chapter for the FNHA-one in which we articulate a set of five-year goals, outcome statements, objectives, strategies and a set of specific priorities for 2019/2020.
+This Summary Service Plan articulates the FNHA's goals, outcome statements, objectives, and strategies, as well as a set of specific priorities for 2020/2021.

 - 1. Enhance First Nations health governance; - 2.
 Champion the BC First Nations Perspective on Health and Wellness; - 3.
 Advance excellence in programs and services; and - 4.
 Operate as an efficient, effective and excellent First Nations health organization.